Students for a Democratic Society (2006 organization)

 Students for a Democratic Society (SDS), or New Students for a Democratic Society (New SDS) is a United States student activist organization founded in 2006 in response to the US invasions of Iraq and Afghanistan with the aim to rebuild the student movement.
 It takes its name and inspiration from the original SDS of 1960–1969, then the largest radical student organization in US history.
 The contemporary SDS is a distinct youth and student-led organization with chapters across the United States.
+SDS chapters participated in organizing the 2024 pro-Palestinian protests on university campuses, March on the RNC and the DNC, and 2025 United States protests against mass deportation.

 Politics

 SDS is a broadly progressive, multi-issue student and youth-led activist organization, which aims to rebuild the student movement through direct action campaigns on college, university, and high school campuses across the United States.
-While united by a commitment to direct action rather than any particular political ideology, SDS does release statements and resolutions standing against US wars and intervention, racist descrimination, police brutality, homophobic and transphobic attacks, attacks on women, attacks on reproductive rights, and other US and campus-based issues as they emerge.
+While united by a commitment to direct action rather than any particular political ideology, SDS does release statements and resolutions standing against US wars and intervention, racist discrimination, police brutality, homophobic and transphobic attacks, attacks on women, attacks on reproductive rights, and other US and campus-based issues as they emerge.